All Products

 • true: disables the application scale-in.

 • false: enables the application scale-in.
-This is the default value.
+Default value: false.

 • stabilizationWindowSeconds: the cooldown period during which the system is stable and does not perform scale-out or scale-in operations.
 Valid values: 0 to 3600.
 Unit: seconds.
 Default value: 0.

 The minimum number of available instances.
-Valid values:
+Special values:

-• If you set the value to 0, business interruptions occur when the application is upgraded.
+• If you set the value to 0, business is interrupted when the application is updated.

-• If you set the value to -1, the minimum number of available instances is automatically set to a system-recommended value.
-The value is the nearest integer to which the calculated result of the following formula is rounded up: Current number of instances × 25%.
-For example, if five instances are available, the minimum number of available instances is calculated by using the following formula: 5 × 25% = 1.25.
+• If you set this property to -1, the system calculates a recommended value as the minimum number of available instances by using the following formula: Recommended value = Number of existing instances × 25%.
+The calculation result is rounded up to the nearest integer.
+For example, if the number of existing instances is 5, the recommended value is calculated by using the following formula: 5 × 25% = 1.25.
 In this case, the minimum number of available instances is 2.

 Note To ensure business continuity, make sure that at least one instance is available during application deployment and rollback.

-The ratio of the minimum number of available instances to the current number of instances.
+The percentage of the minimum number of available instances.
 Valid values:

-• If you set the value to -1, the minimum number of available instances is not determined based on this parameter.
-This is the default value.
+• -1 (default value): The minimum number of available instances is not determined based on this parameter.

 Specifies whether to enable the auto scaling policy.
 Valid values: